shawn0527/visualization-assessment/README.md

 "underscore" for group array of objects by object's property

-Only "tubingPressure" and "oilTemp" have lived measuremts Limited by local desktop computing ability, I recommend at most two metrics at same time, or it may cause frozen.
+Only "tubingPressure" and "oilTemp" have lived measuremts Limited by local desktop computing ability, I recommend at most two metrics at the sametime, or it may cause frozen.